How to Grow Brussels Sprouts

 How to Prepare the Soil for Brussels Sprouts

 These vegetables are big eaters, so you’ll need great soil for a good harvest.
-Improve the soil where you’re planting Brussels sprouts by mixing a 3-inch layer of Miracle-Gro® Garden Soil for Vegetables and Herbs in with the top 6-8 inches of existing soil.
-If growing Brussels sprouts in pots, plant them in Miracle-Gro® Potting Mix.
-Either way, you will be giving the plants a head start on nutrition.
+Improve the soil where you’re planting Brussels sprouts by mixing a 3-inch layer of Miracle-Gro® Performance Organics™ All Purpose In-Ground Soil in with the top 6 inches of existing soil.
+If growing Brussels sprouts in pots, plant them in Miracle-Gro® Performance Organics™ All Purpose Container Mix.
+Both contain nutrient-rich, aged compost, so either way, you will be giving the plants a major head-start on nutrition.

 How to Plant Brussels Sprouts